madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-13-landau-problem.md

 \begin{equation}
 \left[ a, a ^ {\dagger }  \right] = 1 \ ,
 \end{equation}
-and so the Hamiltonian in \cref{eq:landau-problem-hamiltonian} is equivalently expressed as
+and so the Hamiltonian in \eqref{eq:landau-problem-hamiltonian} is equivalently expressed as
 \begin{equation}
 H = \frac{eB}{m} \left( a ^ {\dagger } a + \frac{1}{2}  \right) \ .